International Summer University

-It offers a state-of-the-art introduction into “Energy-efficient and sustainable buildings“.
-The program combines lectures and seminars from professors from the department of Civil Engineering with hands-on experience and lectures of practitioners during field trips in Germany.
+It offers a state-of-the-art introduction into "Energy Efficient and Smart Building Infrasturcture Systems".
+The program combines lectures and seminars from professors from the department of Electrical Engineering and Information Technology with hands-on experience and lectures of practitioners during field trips in Germany.
 Participants will also have the chance to improve or start learning German in intensive German-as-a-Foreign-Language classes.
 Up to 9 credits can be awarded for these classes.

 The Hessen International Summer University also aims to provide an insight into German life and culture.
 Therefore, the Hessen:ISU Team has a variety of activities prepared for all participants outside the classroom.
 The team will be available 24/7 during the summer university.

 Our target group are students from all over the world.
-A background in Civil Engineering, Architecture, Energy Management or related disciplines is recommended.
+A background in Electrical Engineering, Information Technology, Civil Engineering, Architecture, Energy Management (Business) or related disciplines is recommended.

 Good reasons for h_da